xAndreMCx/raytracing_the_next_week/README.md

-# Ray Tracing in One Weekend - C Implementation
+# Ray Tracing the Next Week - C Implementation

-This project is a C implementation of the [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html) book by Peter Shirley.
+This project is a C implementation of the [_Ray Tracing: The Next Week_](https://raytracing.github.io/books/RayTracingTheNextWeek.html) book by Peter Shirley.
 It aims to provide a simple and straightforward implementation of a ray tracer using C programming language.
 It outputs images in the ppm format.
 It's inefficient but easy to implement.

 ## Introduction

-In this project, we explore the fundamentals of ray tracing and implement a basic ray tracer in C.  Ray tracing is a technique used in computer graphics to generate realistic images by simulating the behavior of light rays in a scene.
+In this project, I explore the fundamentals of ray tracing and implement a basic ray tracer in C.
+Ray tracing is a technique used in computer graphics to generate realistic images by simulating the behavior of light rays in a scene.
+I also implemented multithreading to speedup the render times.

 ## Getting Started